WireCell/wire-cell-toolkit/clus/docs/Facade_Cluster_API.md

 - Comparison and sorting functions for clusters
 - Based on multiple criteria (length, points, coordinates)
 - Both const and non-const versions available

+## Important Notes

+1. **Performance Considerations**
+   - Many operations use lazy evaluation and caching
+   - K-d trees are built on-demand
+   - Complex operations should be used judiciously in tight loops

+2. **Thread Safety**
+   - Most const methods are thread-safe
+   - Caching operations may not be thread-safe
+   - Graph operations should be synchronized if used in multi-threaded context

+3. **Memory Management**
+   - The class manages various internal caches and data structures
+   - Users should be aware of potential memory usage with large point clouds

+## Dependencies
+- Boost Graph Library
+- WireCell utilities and interfaces
+- Point Cloud data structures
+- K-d tree implementations

 ## Best Practices